toddledev/documentation/docs/02-use-cases/index.md

 Using the Nordcraft Web Development Engine, you can build any web application or website that you can create with HTML, CSS and JavaScript.
 From complex interactive applications to content-focused websites, Nordcraft provides the tools you need to create beautiful, scalable and maintainable applications.

 ::: info
-Nordcraft is for designers **and** and developers, making it an ideal platform for product agency teams who offer a variety of different types of client work, including web applications, e-commerce solutions, content-driven sites and corporate websites.
+Nordcraft is for designers **and** developers, making it an ideal platform for product agency teams who offer a variety of different types of client work, including web applications, e-commerce solutions, content-driven sites and corporate websites.
 :::

 ## Web applications